liningtonlab/npanalyst/README.md

 ## Tests

-Pytest has been used to implement basic unit and full pipeline (called integration here) tests.
+`pytest` has been used to implement basic unit and full pipeline (called integration here) tests.

 To run the tests, make sure you have pytest installed (Eg. `pip install pytest`), and simply run the `pytest` command.
 You can run the unit and integration tests separately by specifying a path to test `pytest tests/unit` or `pytest tests/integration`.